 If your system meets the minimum requirement but you’re still encountering the error, then you can try the next solution.

 The Software Distribution folder in Windows operating system is a folder located in the Windows directory and used to temporarily store files that may be required to install Windows Update on your computer.

 Clear the contents of the Software Distribution folder and then try the upgrade again and see if it completes successfully.

 3] Expand the reserved partition

-As it turns out, this Windows Upgrade error 0xc1900200 issue can also occur due to the fact that there isn’t enough space on the system reserved partition to complete the operation.
+As it turns out, this Windows Upgrade error 0xC1900202 issue can also occur because there isn’t enough space on the system reserved partition to complete the operation.
 If this scenario is applicable, the operation will fail with the error due to space-related issues.
-In which case, you’ll need to expand the system reserved partition.
+In this case, you’ll need to expand the system-reserved partition.

 - Press Windows key + R to invoke the Run dialog.

 - In the Run dialog box, type diskmgmt.msc and hit Enter to open Disk Management.